duck-bongos/duck-bongos.github.io/professional.md

 ---

 # Professional Experience
 I feel fortunate for the breadth of companies I've worked for so far.
 This page serves as a brief history.
 It reads newest to oldest in a much more anecdotal way, focusing on feelings - cool things that happened, tough lessons learned, and checkpoints in life.
 It's almost like a journal.

 ### <img src="{{ site.baseurl }}/assets/work_logos/osh.avif" style="float: left; width:50px; height:50px; display: block; margin-right:10px " > Oak Street Health
 #### Rewriting the Rewritten System
 **(Mar 2025 - )** We're figuring out what we _want_ to do... stay tuned.
+I'm very excited for this because I feel on the cusp of serious engineering growth.
+Azure feels like it should have all the pieces in place to build a robust system, I'm not sure what that solution space is yet.

 #### RAG Developer for a Day
 **(Aug 2024 - Feb 2025)** Figured out how to query OpenAI 30K times/hour then turn it into a pip-installable package for all our developers.
-I really enjoyed taking a Proof-of-Concept to production and making it reusable & configurable.
-Got to fix many of my mistakes in V2, which was so much better, then it got left on the shelf because CVS didn't want to use it.
+I really enjoyed taking a proof-of-concept to production and making it reusable & configurable.
+Got to fix many of my mistakes in V2, which was so much better, then it got left on the shelf because CVS's ML team didn't want to use it ¯\\\_(ツ)\_/¯

+ I'm a better programmer for it.
 Became competent at `asyncio`, reusable design, and `importlib`.

-As part of the CVS acquisition of Oak Street, I got demoted "in title only" from `Machine Learning Enginer II - MLOps` → `Machine Learning Engineer I` around this time.
-What the heck!
-Oh well.
-Role responsibilities are the same.
+It was my first somewhat successful attempt at dependency injection!
+Pretty proud of that.

 #### Rewriting Existing Machine Learning System
+**(Oct 2023 - Aug 2024)** I spent much of this time re-writing the existing system (technically twice) to make it more modular.
+I did not ask enough questions about the way we _should_ be doing things and shoehorned a new implementation into a current design.
+In graduate school, I discovered that when I re-allocate my time from 80-90% writing code and 10-20% reading documentation to 70-80% reading documentation and techniques, still takes the same amount of total time to complete because I have a much clearer idea of what I'm doing.

+I didn't do that.
+I tried to finish it as quickly as possible.

-**(Oct 2023 - Aug 2024)** They already had a hacked-together system in place.
-I hacked a new version together differently, arguably better, but far from optimal.
-Lesson learned, when everyone is telling you to speed up, take some time to pick your head up and explore solutions.
-I also learned Databricks was going to be my enemy.
-7 layers of environments, 2 of which attach to Spark - my god.
-I don't know Docker but your clusterf*** (they use clusters - get it?) made me start to learn it.
+Exploring alternative solutions is worth at least a few hours, especially when you're new to the company or team.
+I also learned Databricks, particularly its notebook implementation, was going to be my enemy.
+7 layers of environments, 2 of which attach to Spark in order to interface with the rest of the ecosystem does not make for easily repeatable coding.
+I didn't know Docker but their clusterf***s (they use clusters - get it?) made me start to learn it.

+On balance, I think their MLFlow integration is top notch and their data availability is incredibly strong.

 ### <img src="{{ site.baseurl }}/assets/work_logos/videa.png" style="float: left; width:50px; height:50px; display: block; margin-right:10px " > Videa Health
 **(Summer 2022)** Interning again!
 My seventh internship experience.
 Seven.
 I spent two and one-third years as an intern.
 Give me a job already!
 Goodness.